Put a Python Script in a Container

 3 REPOSITORY TAG IMAGE ID CREATED VIRTUAL SIZE

-4 twitch-count-app latest 517db7e0fb8a 18 minutes ago 695 MB
+4 twitch-count-app latest 517db7e0fb8a 18 minutes ago 695 MBConclusion

 This post walked through creating a docker image specifically for a Python script and how to transfer that image to other docker hosts.
 With these basics, you can containerize Python applications and use them within a Mesos cluster.